MAz-Codes/particleReactWebApp/README.md

 ## Introduction

 Hello there!
-Welcome to the repository of my personal web application built using React.
+Welcome to the repository of my web application, built using React.
 This project is a true reflection of my passions and skills, seamlessly integrating particle animations, multi-language capabilities, and aesthetic themes.
-Here, you'll also get a glimpse of my music, videos, research endeavors, and ways to contact me, as this web app also works as my personal portfolio!
+Here, you'll also get a glimpse of my music, videos, research endeavors, and ways to contact me, as this web app also works as my personal portfolio.

 ## Features I've Incorporated

 ### Particle Animations:

-I've devised three distinct particle systems – Web particle, NewPageParticle, and SecondNewPageParticles – to provide a visually engaging backdrop and some fun interactivity.
+I've devised three distinct particle systems – Web particle, NewPageParticle, and SecondNewPageParticles – to provide a visually engaging backdrop and some fun interactivity using the mouse.

 ### Multi-Language Support: